NIM-ACh/AnxietySleep/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Added the doi of the study being mentioned in the package Description field, as well a more detailed description as suggested.
+* Remove white space within the doi field as suggested.

-* Updated Date field in package Description
+* Ensure that the spelling in the Description file was correct.